jungtaekkim/bayeso/paper.md

 - augmented expected improvement [@HuangD2006jgo];
 - Gaussian process upper confidence bound [@SrinivasN2010icml].

-In addition to the aforementioned acquisition functions, we also include Thompson sampling [@ThompsonWR1933biometrika] in BayesO.
+In addition, we also include Thompson sampling [@ThompsonWR1933biometrika] in BayesO.

 Furthermore, to support an easy-to-use interface, we implement wrappers of Bayesian optimization for the following scenarios: